RickyBarry/GettingAndCleaningdata/CodeBook.md

 CodeBook For Data Sets Produced By `run_Analysis.R`
 ==================

-The resulting data sets are derived from [1].

 The differences from the original data set:

 1. Training and test sets are merged together.
 2. All variables are merged together.
 3. The resulting data frame is labelled.
 4. The activity field uses the activity names instead of numeric indicators.
-5. Only the variables listing means and SDs are included.
+5. Only the variables listing means and standard deviations are included.
 6. The second data set groups all data by subject and activity, averaging over all observations.

 Both data sets list observations over 81 variables: